Approximating functions on stratified sets: Basic notation and summary of main results

-The following definition is standard. \begin{definition}[(Smooth manifold)] {\rm Consider a set $M\subset\R^n$.
-We say that $M$ is a ${\bf C}^p$ {\em manifold} (or ``embedded submanifold'') {\em of dimension $r$} if for each point $\bar{x}\in M$, there is an open neighborhood $U$ around ${\bar{x}}$ such that $M\cap U=F^{-1}(0)$ for some ${\bf C}^p$ smooth map $F\colon U\to\R^{n-r}$, with the derivative ${\mathrm D}F(\bar{x})$ having full rank. } \end{definition} The tangent space of a manifold $M$ at a point $x\in M$, will be denoted by $T_xM$, while the normal space will be denoted by $N_xM$.
-Most non-pathological subsets of $\R^n$, which occur in practice, can be decomposed into finitely many manifolds that fit together in a regular pattern.
-The following definition makes this precise. \begin{definition}[(Stratifications)] {\rm A ${\bf C}^p$-{\em stratification} ${\mathcal A}$ of a set $Q\subset\R^n$ is a partition of $Q$ into finitely many ${\bf C}^p$ manifolds, called {\em strata}, satisfying the following compatibility condition. \begin{itemize} \item[] {\bf Frontier condition:} For any two strata $L$ and $M$, the implication \end{itemize} A stratification ${\mathcal A}$ is said to be a ${\bf C}^p$-{\em Whitney stratification}, provided that the following condition holds. \begin{itemize} \item[] {\bf Whitney condition (a):} For any sequence of points $x_k$ in a stratum $M$ converging to a point $\bar{x}$ in a stratum $L$, if the corresponding normal vectors $v_k \in N_{x_k}M$ converge to a vector $v$, then the inclusion $v \in N_{\bar{x}}L$ holds. \end{itemize}
+\end{itemize} A $C^p$-stratification ${\mathcal A}$ is said to be {\em Whitney (a)-regular}, provided that the following condition holds. \begin{itemize}[leftmargin=0.5cm] \item[] {\bf Whitney condition (a):} For any sequence of points $x_k$ in a stratum $M$ converging to a point $\bar{x}$ in a stratum $L$, if the corresponding normal vectors $v_k \in N_{x_k}M$ converge to a vector $v$, then the inclusion $v \in N_{\bar{x}}L$ holds. \end{itemize} } \end{definition}

+\begin{remark} {\rm We should emphasize that though we require stratifications to be comprised of finitely many manifolds (strata), each such manifold may have infinitely many connected components.
+This being said, it is worth noting that sometimes in the literature the term stratum (unlike our convention) refers to each connected component of the partitioning manifolds.} \end{remark}

-It is reassuring to know that most non-pathological sets admit such stratifications: every subanalytic set admits a ${\bf C}^p$-Whitney stratification, for any finite $p$, as does any definable set in an arbitrary o-minimal structure.
+It is reassuring to know that many important sets fall in this class: every subanalytic set admits a Whitney (a)-regular $C^p$-stratification, for any finite $p$, as does any definable set in an arbitrary o-minimal structure.
 In particular, this is true for semi-algebraic sets.
 For a discussion, see for example \cite{DM}.

-To make our arguments easier to follow, throughout the paper we will assume that given any strata $L$ and $M$ of a stratification $\mathcal{A}$, if the inclusion $L\subset (\mbox{\rm cl}\, {M})\setminus M$ holds, then the dimension of $L$ is strictly smaller than that of $M$.
-We should stress that this assumption is for notational convenience only.
-If it did not hold, then we would need to work explicitly with the partial order $\preceq$ on the strata, defined by